Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Principal Components and LASSO

 the $j-$th factor component will have the following structure:

-Therefore LASSO, while trying to reconstruct the signal from $Z$, will include too many factors $f_{j}$ to the final solution, since each one of them will include some information from $Z$.
-Some of those factors would not be included if part of the rotation matrix would have zeros (the $\Phi$ block in this example).
-Let's assume that $\mathcal{G} \subset \{1, \ldots, q\}$ is a set of indices denoting factors $f_{j}$, which have been selected as significant by the LASSO in the final solution only because non-zero loading weights in $\Phi_{j}$.
-Then, it is clear, that with every additional $f_{r}, ~r \in \mathcal{G}$, included we will add some noise in the scale of $\Phi_r \bar X'$ to the data.
-And the more such factors are selected, the closer the PCA-LASSO solution is to the usual Relaxed LASSO solution.
+Therefore LASSO, while trying to reconstruct the signal from $Z$, will include too many factors $f_{j}$ to the final solution, since all of them will have some information from $Z$.
+Some of those factors would not be included if part of the rotation matrix would have zeros -- the $\Phi$ block in this example.
+Let's assume that $\mathcal{G} \subset \{1, \ldots, q\}$ is a set of indices denoting factors $f_{j}$, which have been selected as significant by the LASSO in the final solution only because of non-zero loading weights in $\Phi_{j}$.
+Then, with every additional $f_{r}, ~r \in \mathcal{G}$, included we will add some noise in the scale of $\Phi_r \bar X'$ to the data.
+And the more such factors are selected, the closer the LASSO-PC solution is to the usual Relaxed LASSO solution.

-From this discussion we can see the benefit of adding an additional step to the PCA-LASSO procedure.
-One way is to modify the loading matrix $L$ to introduce some sparseness to it (for example, by using Sparse PCA (SPCA), \cite{10.2307/27594179}).
-An alternative way could be including the preselected data matrix $X^{\lambda}$ together with the extracted factors $F$ and model them together as $\bar F = (F', X')'$ using the LASSO.
+From this discussion, we can see the benefit of adding a step to the LASSO-PC procedure.
+One way is to modify the loading matrix $L$ to introduce some sparseness to it (e.g., by using Sparse PCA (SPCA), \cite{10.2307/27594179}).
+An alternative way could be including the preselected data matrix $X^{\lambda}$ together with the extracted factors $F$ and model them together as $\bar F = (F', X')'$

+using the LASSO.
 While it may seem that in this way no new information is added, it potentially gives the LASSO additional degrees of freedom to select the necessary combination of variables, in essence recovering the best fitting loading matrix.
-Thus, the Sparse PCA, base LASSO or the PCA-LASSO would potentially become specific cases, depending on the estimated values of $\bar F_j$ coefficients.
+Thus, the Sparse PCA, base LASSO or the LASSO-PC would potentially become specific cases, depending on the estimated values of $\bar F_j$ coefficients.